Skip to main content

 tip

-If you've changed the values.yaml file, you can remove the --reuse-values flag and pass in the new values with the -f flag.
+If you've updated your values.yaml file, remove the --reuse-values flag and specify the new values with -f ${VALUES_FILE}.

 helm uninstall \